Pylons/pyramid/docs/narr/testing.rst

 object that requires less setup than a "real" :app:`Pyramid` request.
 We call the function being tested with the manufactured request.
-When the function is called, :meth:`pyramid.request.Request.has_permission` will call the "dummy" authentication policy we've registered through :meth:`~pyramid.config.Configurator.testing_securitypolicy`, which denies access.
+When the function is called, :meth:`pyramid.request.Request.has_permission` will call the "dummy" security policy we've registered through :meth:`~pyramid.config.Configurator.testing_securitypolicy`, which denies access.
 We check that the view function raises a :exc:`~pyramid.httpexceptions.HTTPForbidden` error.

-The second test method, named ``test_view_fn_allowed``, tests the alternate case, where the authentication policy allows access.
+The second test method, named ``test_view_fn_allowed``, tests the alternate case, where the security policy allows access.
 Notice that we pass different values to :meth:`~pyramid.config.Configurator.testing_securitypolicy` to obtain this result.
 We assert at the end of this that the view function returns a value.